zijianhuang/AuthEF/README.md

 **Hints:**

-* Even if you don't use ASP.NET Core Identity for authentication, but something like Okta, Auth0 or Azure AD / MS Entra ID, doupling main business modules from the authentication implementation is benefitical to CI and business, and having a locally hosted ASP.NET Core Identity implementation makes integration tests fast as explained below.
+* Even if you don't use ASP.NET Core Identity for authentication, but something like Okta, Auth0 or Azure AD / MS Entra ID, doupling main business modules from the authentication implementation is beneficial to CI and business, and having a locally hosted ASP.NET Core Identity implementation makes integration tests fast as explained below.
-* Microsoft has provided similar classes out of the box from libraries or scarfolding codes of ASP.NET MVC, however, using string for ID, while these libraries use GUID.
+* Microsoft has provided similar classes out of the box from libraries or scaffolding codes of ASP.NET MVC, however, using string for ID, while these libraries use GUID.